whutzn/lyric/README.md

 ## Rules

-the namings rule is 'singer'-'song', eg Coldplay-yellow.
+the naming rule is 'singer'-'song', eg Coldplay-yellow.

 ## Usage